wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes was supposed to improve corporate agility and faster time to market.

-However, most tutorials and courses are written to merely <strong>introduce individuals</strong> to learn Kubernetes basics rather than enabling a team to work together.
+However, most tutorials and courses are written to merely <strong>introduce individuals</strong> to learn Kubernetes basics rather than enabling a complex team to work together.

 PROTIP: My assertion is that <strong>no one person can know everything</strong> about Kubernetes to operate it reliably and securely in a complex production enterprise.
 Hiring for superhumans expected to "know everything" is resulting in <strong>unnecessary turnover and down time</strong>.